 moisant

-• mcalchrc
+- mcalchrc

-• Jan 31
+- Jan 31

-• 1 min read
+- 1 min read

 1909 Fact: Magician Harry Houdini bought a Voisin Biplane in Germany and barnstormed in Australia.

 Moisant was born in 1868 and was considered a leader in his family.
 Moisant’s brothers were in trouble in San Salvador and were imprisoned.
 Moisant enrolled in Louis Bleriot’s flying school in Paris.
 He quickly became an ardent pilot.
 I assumed Moisant was a little rich.
 On August 24, 1910, he bought a brand-new Bleriot monoplane.
-John Moisant decided to take the first international flight from Paris to London.
+John Moisant decided to make the first international flight from Paris to London.
 Six miles from London, Moisant’s

 engine quit on him.
-Not to give up, he flew again and made the flight on September 6, 1910.
-He won the London Daily Mail trophy.
-He crossed the channel with his mechanic.
+Not to be deterred, he flew again and made the nonstop flight from London to Paris on September 6, 1910.
+He won the London Daily Mail trophy for being the first to fly nonstop across the channel from Paris to London.

-Moisant left Paris for the United States.
-With many of Europe’s best pilots.
+Moisant left Paris for the United States with many of Europe’s best pilots.

 Moisant went South with expedition pilots.
 He formed the Moisant Expedition.